-24 Headless CMS That Should Be On Your Radar in 2019
+34 Headless CMS That Should Be On Your Radar

 Availability: A free community edition is available to download.
 Premium plans are also available.

-Kentico Cloud is a Czech Republic-based cloud-based headless CMS that enables developers to integrate existing technologies and build sites using the languages, tools, and frameworks of their choice.
+Kentico Cloud, rebranded to Kontent.ai, is a Czech Republic-based SaaS headless CMS that enables developers to integrate existing technologies and build sites using the languages, tools, and frameworks of their choice.
 It also comes with several SDKs, secured access to API, and SLA-guaranteed uptime.

 When it comes to content creation, Kentico Cloud boasts a WYSIWYG editor and enables collaboration, workflow management, structured content, personalization, and localization.